IronCoreLabs/try-cloaked-search/README.md

 git clone https://github.com/IronCoreLabs/try-cloaked-search.git
 ```

-All other commands are assumed be run from within the cloned repo.
+All other commands are assumed be run from within directory where you cloned the repo.

 ### Start Cloaked Search and Elasticsearch